-“Fraud is the daughter of greed.” ― Jonathan Gash
+“Fraud is the daughter of greed” ― Jonathan Gash

-Home Sale Scams.
+Home Sale Scams

-Using the advance technology of the internet, scammers “lift” legitimate real estate agent listings as well as the agent’s telephone numbers and license numbers.
-Similar to lease scraping, con artist target homes that sit vacant for a long period of time such as a foreclosed or a vacation home.
-They often pose as real estate agents and collect deposit monies from prospective home buyers eager to secure homes priced “below market.”
-Solution: Verify the identity of a real estate agent through their main sales office and write checks to the agent’s broker only.
+Using the advanced technology of the internet, scammers “lift” legitimate real estate agent listings, as well as the agent’s telephone numbers and license numbers.
+Similar to lease-scraping, con artists target homes that sit vacant for a long period, such as a foreclosed or a vacation home.
+They often pose as real estate agents and collect deposit monies from prospective home buyers eager to secure homes priced “below market”.

+Solution: verify the identity of a real estate agent through their main sales office and write checks to the agent’s broker only.

 Homeowners who fail to sell their home may opt to lease their property instead.
-Pressured for any cash flow, they rent their home to people with substandard credit or choose to ignore documentation that would otherwise be red flags in less hurried situations.
-Frustration and financial heart ache soon follow once they stop receiving rent.
+Pressured for any cash flow, they rent their homes to people with substandard credit or choose to ignore documentation that would otherwise be red flags in less hurried situations.
+Frustration and financial heartache soon follow once they stop receiving rent.
 Bad tenants can remain in a home months after they stop paying rent, costing landlords not only thousands in back rent, but on utilities such as water bills, home repairs and legal fees.

-or for loan modifications.
+Scam artists pressure applicants for upfront fees to process mortgage loans or for loan modifications.
 In cases of the former, there are very few exceptions where a loan applicant should ever pay money in advance.
 Homeowners should never pay for a lender’s commitment to lend.
 In the case of mortgage modifications, federally regulated lending institutions never require monies in advance to process a loan modification request.

 “Free” real estate seminars are back in droves after the Great Recession.
-They’re hosted by “legendary” real estate personalities with captivating stories, purporting to teach house “flipping” to innocent pensioners eager to make “millions” in investment properties.
-Buy enough of their CD’s, books, or coaching classes and thousands of dollars later a student might be lucky enough to have the “expert” invite them to participate in a real estate deal.
+They’re hosted by “legendary” real estate personalities with captivating stories purporting to teach house “flipping” to innocent people eager to make “millions” in investment properties.
+Buy enough of their CD’s, books, or coaching classes, and thousands of dollars later, a student might be lucky enough to have the “expert” invite them to participate in a real estate deal.